 This policy has been instituted to ensure that learning is free from unnecessary distractions.
 If a parent/caregiver wishes to contact their child during the school day, please contact the office (267-2733).
 Students will only be interrupted during class time for urgent matters.
 Otherwise, messages will be shared during natural breaks during the school day.
-Student needing to contact home can do so at the office during natural breaks during the day.
+Students needing to contact home can do so at the office during natural breaks during the day.
 For urgent matters students may be permitted to come to the office during class to request a message be sent to their parent/caregiver at the discretion of the teacher.

-School staff may confiscate a personal electronic device (ie. Cell phone, handheld gaming device etc\ from students if they are brought to school.
+School staff may confiscate a personal electronic device (i.e. Cell phones, handheld gaming devices etc. from students if they are brought to school.
 Repeated unauthorized use may lead to further action as determined by the school.